-- Prioritize user stories based on their importance and business value, efforts required to complete the user story, risks and dependencies involved, and user feedback.
+- Prioritize your stories based on their importance and business value, efforts required to complete the user story, risks and dependencies involved, and user feedback.

-- Continue to refine and update your user stories regularly.
+- Continue to refine and update them regularly.
 Agile methodology is based on flexibility, so your user stories should be flexible too.
 They should accurately depict changing needs and desires of the users.
 Moreover, whenever you feel a user story is getting too complex, consider it an epic and break it down further.